qm2/gpress/README.md

 ```
 ./gpress -cw data/test_gtf.gtf
 ```
-The compressed file is stored in compressed foler as GTF_compressed_without.tar
+The compressed file is stored named GTF_compressed_without.tar in folder compressed.

 2. To decompress the GTF without random access, run
 ```
 ./gpress -dc
 ```
-The decompressed GTF is stored in the current folder as decompressed_gtf.gtf
+The decompressed GTF is stored named decompressed_gtf.gtf in the current folder.

 3. To compress the GTF with random access (500 genes per block), run
 ```
 ./gpress -c data/test_gtf.gtf 500
 ```
-The compressed GTF file is stored in foler compressed as GTF_compressed.tar.
+The compressed GTF file is stored named  GTF_compressed.tar in foler compressed.
 The associated index tables are also stored in folder compressed.

 4. To do queries on compressed GTF file,